MicrosoftDocs/azure-devops-docs/docs/git/get-started-vs2013.md

  ![Prompt to install Git command prompt tools](_img/command-prompt/IC675719.png)

-* Get the clone URL from the CODE hub in Visual Studio Team Services.
+* Get the clone URL from the CODE hub in Visual Studio VSTS.

 For the Fabrikam project on VSTS, the command to clone would look like this: